Binary TreesBinary Trees36

 Algorithm Steps

-2. Partition the array so that all elements less than the pivot are on the left, and all greater elements are on the right.
+2. Partition the array so that all elements less than the pivot are on its left, and all greater are on its right.

-3. Recursively apply the above steps to the left and right partitions.
+3. Recursively apply the same process to the subarrays on the left and right of the pivot.

 Code